-While Salesforce Leads and Contacts fields map to SalesLoft Person fields, Salesforce Account fields map to SalesLoft Accounts (same name, keeping it simple).
+While your CRM's Lead and Contact fields map to SalesLoft Person fields, CRM Account fields map to SalesLoft Accounts (same name, keeping it simple).

 All SalesLoft Account fields can be edited from the Account’s Profile page.
-But in order to complete an import from Salesforce into SalesLoft or push data from SalesLoft to Salesforce (and vice versa), the SalesLoft Account fields need to be mapped to the appropriate Salesforce Account fields.
+But in order to complete an import from your CRM into SalesLoft or push data from SalesLoft to your CRM (and vice versa), the SalesLoft Account fields need to be mapped to the appropriate CRM Account fields.

 To configure your Account fields, go to the Field Configuration tab under your Team Settings, then navigate to the Account Fields tab at the top of the page.